 Of the 80 public and non-profit colleges in the state, 53 have accredited undergraduate business schools, and 41 have recognized graduate business schools, according to the National Center for Educational Statistics (NCES).

 Here are some top business schools in Texas you should consider getting into.
+You will also find here the most popular artists in Texas.

 UNIVERSITY OF TEXAS AT AUSTIN RED MCCOMBS SCHOOL OF BUSINESS – AUSTIN, TEXAS